oicr-gsi/vidarr/admin-guide.md

 files and then runs a comparison script that checks that the calculate script's output matches the reference data.

-Every provisioned out file will be symlinked into a temporary directory.
+Users have an option to provide a directory filepath for the provisioned out file.
+If none is provided then the provisioned out file will be symlinked into a temporary directory.
 The `"metrics_calculate"` script will be run in that directory receiving the path to that directory as the first argument.
 Anything it writes to standard output will be captured.
 Then `"metrics_calculate"` will be called with the